We are off for another adventure! As travel to some countries is getting more difficult...we took this opportunity to return to the East.

 The 4th king of the Joseon Dynasty, Sejong the Great, is known as the greatest ruler in Korean history.
 He was the inventor of Hangul, the native alphabet of Korea.
 He took the thousands of Chinese characters and simplified it.
 Korea now has a 98% literacy rate.
 Originally, the alphabet consisted of 24 basic letters: 14 consonants and 10 vowels.

-The Korean traditional clothing has been inspired and popularized to Koreans and foreigners due to K-dramas and K-pop.
+The Korean traditional clothing (Hanbok) has been inspired and popularized to Koreans and foreigners due to K-dramas and K-pop.
 The period dramas include Kingdom and The Moon Embracing the Sun and K-pop idols like BTS performing in reinterpreted Hanbok outfits.
 The outfits have vibrant colors, and each piece has symbolic meaning.

 Seoul Tower was our next stop.
 The tower is a communication and Observation tower on an 860ft summit built in 1971.
 It is the second highest point in Seoul and was the first general radio wave tower.
 It now broadcasts signals for Korean media outlets such as KBS, MBC and SBS.